Alcohol Addiction And Genetics

-Among those abusing alcohol, people who are genetically predisposed to alcoholism have a higher risk of becoming addicted.
-Although people can inherit alcoholic tendencies, the development of an alcohol use disorder is also dependent on social factors.
+Among those abusing alcohol, people who are genetically predisposed to alcoholism have a higher risk of developing an alcohol use disorder.
+Although people can inherit alcoholic tendencies, the development of an alcohol use disorder is also dependent on social and environmental factors.
 Some who have inherited genes making them susceptible to alcoholism are responsible drinkers or never take a drink in their life.

 Our hereditary behaviors interact with our environment to form the basis of our decisions.
 Some people are more sensitive to stress, making it harder to cope with an unhealthy relationship or a fast-paced job.
 Some people experience a traumatizing event and turn to alcohol to self-medicate.

 However, even those with a high genetic risk to substance abuse must first be driven by a nonhereditary factor to do it.
-The catalyst that leads to alcohol abuse is usually an environmental factor, such as work-related stress.
+The catalyst that leads to alcohol abuse is very often an environmental factor, such as work-related stress.

-Some environmental factors that are particularly risky for those who are genetically inclined include:
+Some environmental factors that are particularly risky for those who are genetically inclined towards alcoholism include:

 - Drug accessibility